-Pre-Project accommodation (For your first Friday, Saturday & Sunday night):
+Pre-Project accommodation (For your Sunday night arrival in Johannesburg):

 As one of Johannesburg's best backpackers, Brown Sugar has a great range of facilities and is well positioned in the Observatory suburb of Johannesburg to provide the perfect place for you to relax and explore during your first weekend in South Africa.

 While you’re at Brown Sugar you can enjoy all of the facilities below.
 Whether you’re having a dip in the pool, or booking an adventurous activity at the Travel Desk, you will find that Brown Sugar have plenty to keep you busy:

 You will stay at a rustic bush camp with basic facilities that include:

 Please note that the camp is solar powered which is suitable for basic lighting, operating the water pump, and recharging mobile phones and laptops.
 The solar power cannot cope with heavy duty items like hairdryers.
 There are no electrical power points in the accommodation units.

 Each chalet has a large outside sink for hand washing your laundry and you will be able to buy washing powder locally.